Preponderous-Software/Ponder/README.md

 A list of features can be found [here](https://github.com/Preponderous-Software/Ponder/wiki/Features).

+## Projects
+A [list of projects](https://github.com/Preponderous-Software/Ponder/wiki/Projects) is available on the wiki.

+## Support
+You can find the support discord server [here](https://discord.gg/G6wQxfcBMt).

+### Experiencing a bug?
+Please fill out a bug report [here](https://github.com/Preponderous-Software/Ponder/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

-## Installation
+## Installation/Configuration
 For help with installation/configuration, check out [this page](https://github.com/Preponderous-Software/Ponder/wiki/Tutorial-0-(Setup)).
-Please keep in mind that while this API can be used, it is unstable and likely to change.
+Please keep in mind that while this library can be used, it is unstable and likely to change.

 ## Usage
 - [Tutorials](https://github.com/Preponderous-Software/Ponder/wiki/List-of-Tutorials)